mochidev/CodableDatastore/README.md

 ### Road to 0.1 Betas

 As this project matures towards its first beta, a number of features still need to be fleshed out:
-- Typed IndexName, remove use of "key" in datastore
 - Index deletion

 The above list will be kept up to date during development and will likely see additions during that process.